ohiosveryown/Statagrams/README.md

 All images are credited to my bros at <a target="_blank" href="https://www.flickr.com/photos/elevenwarriors/">Eleven Warriors Flickr </a>.

 ## License </br>
 *Be nice.
-Feel free to borrow, steal, etc.*
+Feel free to borrow, steal, etc – property of Eleven Warriors*